There is a lot to worry about when it comes to running your home.

 As if that’s not enough, add one more thing to the list: When should I replace my heating unit?

-Your heater shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating unit that is wasting energy and money with every utility bill.
+Your heater shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 But how can I know if it’s time to replace my heater?

 The following warning signs can help you determine if you just need a quick service or if it’s time to replace your current heater.

 It is not uncommon for a heater to eventually need a new belt or a little attention once a year to make sure everything is running smoothly, but a well-maintained heater should work without much fixing along the way.
 A few indicators that your system may be in need of replacing are below: